Visionary Leaders Fight Youth Unemployment

 It all starts with a small idea… and some visionary young people to make it happen!

 The 2 Day Challenge (or 2DC) aims to empower Kisa Scholars to address big problems in local communities in an achievable and sustainable way.
 The Scholars identify major issues, then develop project plans and budgets using the organizational and other skills they have learned from their Kisa classes.
 The project is pitched to community leaders and implemented as the grand finale to the Scholars’ Kisa experience.
-In this way, Beatrice’s Bracelet Business was born!
+In this way, Lupa’s Bracelet Business was born!

-Beatrice knew she could not make an impact on unemployment alone.
+Lupa knew she could not make an impact on unemployment alone.
 So, the self-starter first recruited a small team of visionary leaders, which included fellow Kisa Scholars, and showed them how to make cute, colorful bracelets.
 The original bracelets had the word “Kisa” on them, making other Scholars the ideal customers.
 They even brought some to sell at Career Day in Moshi in October, as they knew they would run into Scholars from schools all over the District.

 Eventually, the group grew larger and included both boys and girls at Mkuu.
 They all had the same goal, which is a desire to effect change in their communities.
-With the support of the school administration (the Team is pictured at the top of this article with Mr. Kitileja Mashimba, the head of school, each holding a bundle of bracelets), training sessions were held to show other kids how to make the product.
+With the support of the school administration (the team is pictured at the top of this article with Mr. Kitileja Mashimba, the head of school, each holding a bundle of bracelets), training sessions were held to show other kids how to make the product.
 While learning to make this specific item, they also discussed the bigger picture of starting with a small idea to learn a new skill and employ themselves.
 The product design also expanded with other motivational words and fashionable designs.

-“I am very grateful for the Kisa Project as it has given me the confidence and resilience I need to deal with the challenges that are facing both me and my community,” says Beatrice.
+“I am very grateful for the Kisa Project as it has given me the confidence and resilience I need to deal with the challenges that are facing both me and my community,” says Lupa.